Ifera/sec-prog-chat-app/README.md

 - Tested with Python 3.12
 - Windows Command Prompt (cmd.exe)
 - **Execute commands in `backend/` directory**
+- If you want to generate your own TLS certificates, see `certs/README.md`

 Create a virtual environment and install dependencies: